- Reading News from Ms. Sullivan

 - walking like different animals- gorilla crouch walking, bear walking, snake crawling, bird walking, crab walking, donkey kicks, seal walking.

 Elisa Dillon, Physical Therapist, email@example.com

 From Our School Psychologist - Ms. Kidd's Corner

-In February, we will be working further on managing disappointment, problem solving, and inviting others to play.
-It is such a pleasure working with your children!
-Please feel free to reach out at any time.
-Thank you for your collaboration in your child’s educational experience.
+In April, we will be working on inviting friends to play.
+It is such a pleasure working with your children.
+Please feel free to reach out at any time with questions or concerns.